Status array exercise using the Hydra model

 Step four: Master status

-- When an American African-American female humanitarian worker with World Vision gets off the plane in Wajir, Kenya to do work in the Dadaab Refugee Complex her master status, i.e., the one most salient to the refugees looking at her as she deplanes, is that she is from the Global north, an American.
+- When a Boston born American African-American female humanitarian worker with World Vision gets off the plane in Wajir, Kenya to do work in the Dadaab Refugee Complex, her initial master status, i.e., the one most salient to the refugees looking at her as she deplanes, is that she is from the Global north, an American.

-- When a female walks unannounced into a men’s athletic locker room her master status is his apparent gender identity, not her age, race, class, or other ascribed status.
+- When a male walks unannounced into a women’s athletic locker room his master status is his apparent gender identity, not his age, race, class, or other ascribed status.

 - When a 7 foot person walks into a room her/his physical stature is initially the most salient feature noticed by those present.

 - Statuses can have varying levels of salience depending upon the social setting.
 In socially homogeneous settings where one’s status set is similar to all others present, how can more nuanced differences become important?